Rotator Cuff Surgery

 Arthroscopic rotator cuff repair surgery is typically done on an outpatient basis at a nearby outpatient surgery center in Beverly Hills known as La Peer Health Systems.
 The entire operation is done through small incisions and seen through a TV monitor.
 At the close of the procedure, Dr. Meier will have reattached the rotator cuff to the humerus bone and removed or repaired any damaged tissue.

-If the surgeon sees any additional tears to the muscle, tendon or cartilage in the shoulder then they will be repaired using tiny surgical instruments that can be placed into the other small incisions.
-Damaged tissue can be repaired or removed depending upon the severity of the injury.
+If the surgeon sees any additional tears in the muscle, tendon or cartilage in the shoulder then they will be repaired using tiny surgical instruments that can be placed into the other small incisions.
+Damaged tissue can be repaired or removed depending on the severity of the injury.

 Patients go home the same day of surgery before beginning a rehabilitation program that could last anywhere from four to six months.
 The duration of time until a full recovery is made depends on individual circumstances.
-Some people recover in four to six months, while others take longer to fully recovery.
+Some people recover in four to six months, while others take longer to fully recover. medlineplus.gov also explains the process of a rotator cuff repair.
+In many cases, Dr. Meier may administer regenerative medicine techniques, such as prolotherapy, PRP, or stem cell therapy, to boost the healing process and reduce pain.

 Steven Meier, MD is one of the world’s foremost experts in arthroscopic shoulder surgery.
 Each year, he takes at least one trip across the globe to teach his surgical methods to doctors in developing countries.
 Luckily, he also performs his surgery on patients in Beverly Hills, California.